Precious3ita/mytestingGit/Readme.md

 ### mytesting Git and GitHub
-introduction to Git and GitHub
+Introduction to Git and GitHub